aakarsh27/Media_and_Entertainment/README.md

 this is my internship project

-gotta post this without my company
+gotta post this without my